-How does personality affect productivity in business?
-What is the correlation between personality tests and productivity?
-What patterns in personality tests should you be looking for in order to improve productivity?
-Let’s talk about personality and productivity through the lens of solopreneurship in this blog post!
+What is the correlation between personality tests and productivity skills?
+What patterns in personality tests should you be looking for in order to improve solopreneur productivity?

 A condensed version of this article originally appeared as the September 7, 2024 edition of the Solopreneur Diary Entries weekly newsletter.

-How does personality affect productivity in business?
+HOW does personality affect productivity in business?

-I’ve been in business since around 2010 (and I started as a professional blogger prior to that) — and over the course of many years, I’ve met a wide range of business owners with all kinds of business models across many different industries.
+I’ve been in business since around 2010 (and I started as a professional blogger prior to that) — and over the course of many years, I’ve met a wide range of small business owners with all kinds of business models across many different industries.

-There’s no one-size-fits-all business model… and that’s because there’s no one-size-fits-all PERSON: the more that you adapt everything in your business to your personality, the more your business can genuinely support YOU, as the business owner.
-This is especially important when you have a one-person business as a solopreneur!
+The more that you adapt everything in your business to your personality, the more your business can genuinely support YOU, as the business owner.

 You have to juggle a lot of different tasks and projects, so why wouldn’t you want to make that easier on yourself by ensuring that everything in your business is fully customized to your wants and needs, and how your brain works?